Use these gold rush books during your study of the California Gold Rush and the wild west.

 Teens will enjoy reading stories about these interesting times in American History in these living books.
 They’re just some of the fun American history activities you can add to your homeschool.

-During the 19th century Americans were heading west.
+During the 19th century, Americans were heading west.

-This was a time of great growth and change for the country.
+This was a time of significant growth and change for the country.
 Americans were embarking on new adventures to explore the lands beyond the Mississippi River.
 Many believed they would find riches during the days of the Gold Rush, while others were hoping to find their own land and settle in the Wild West.